starship/starship/docs/fr-FR/config/README.md

 ## Git Commit

-The `git_commit` module shows the active branch of the repo in your current directory.
+The `git_commit` module shows the current commit hash of the repo in your current directory.

-::: tip
+::: remarque

 This module is disabled by default.
 To enable it, set `disabled` to `false` in your configuration file.